Inleiding Scientific Computing deel 2 - Computed Tomography

 Final report

-The assignments you make every week are processed in pairs into a report of approximately 10 pages (including references, excluding code).
+The assignments you make every week are processed in pairs into a report of max.
+20 pages (including references and figures).
 In addition to the report, you also submit the code (as github link or .zip file).

 • Discuss the numerical implementation; if you used the example code for the results, state this clearly and explain briefly your efforts in implementing (and why they did not work).